kayung-developer/AI-Intelligent-System/README.md

 - **Model Deployment**: Deploy your trained model via FastAPI for easy integration with other services.
 - **User Management**: Leverages SQLite for storing user data.
 - **3D Visualizations**: Optional support for 3D plots using Plotly.
+- **Advanced Settings**: Customize the AI behavior including mathematical modes, sentiment analysis thresholds, and data sources.
+- **TensorFlow and PCA**: Use deep learning and dimensionality reduction techniques for machine learning tasks.

 ---